 The Driving Standards Agency recommends that most learners take at least 45 hours of professional tuition lessons and at least 20 hours with friends and family.
 But in my experience, everyone learns differently and at different speeds, these hours are a guide, check out my video page to find out more about the practical test.

 The average number of lessons is currently 35-45 hours.
 As all learners are different, some will pass more quickly than others.

 Are you taking your driving test in Banbury or Rugby?
-Nerves are something that we all suffer with from time to time, but unfortunately they affect some people much more than others.
-Below you’ll find some really helpful advice on how to make sure that your driving test nerves don’t destroy your chances of achieving a first time pass!
+Nerves are something that we all suffer with from time to time, but unfortunately, they affect some people much more than others.
+Below you’ll find some helpful advice on how to make sure that your driving test nerves don’t destroy your chances of achieving a first-time pass!

-Make sure that you have practised all the manoeuvres and driving routines that you could be tested on in your exam plenty of times before your test.
+Make sure that you have practiced all the maneuvers and driving routines that you could be tested on in your exam plenty of times before your test.
 This will help you to feel much more confident and help to banish those driving test nerves.

-The worst thing that can happen is that you start your driving test uncertain of a particular manoeuvre and the examiner then asking you to complete it.
+The worst thing that can happen is that you start your driving test uncertain of a maneuver and the examiner then asking you to complete it.
 This will not help your nerves!
-If you are struggling on a particular manoeuvre ask your instructor to spend more time on this until you feel confident.
+If you are struggling on a maneuver, ask your instructor to spend more time on this until you feel confident.

 Ensure that you have your instructors support.
 Talk to friends and family about your nerves and anxieties and see if they can offer any advice.
 You can also join our friendly community over on Facebook where you can interact with thousands of other learner drivers who are all in the same position.